kubasejdak-org/liballocator/README.md

 # liballocator

-The purpose of this project is to provide a convenient and fairly robust memory allocator for embedded environments in C++.
+The purpose of this project is to provide a convenient and fairly robust memory allocator for the embedded environments in C++.
 It is based on FreeBSD's UMA (Universal Memory Allocator) called the zone allocator and some concepts taken from SLAB allocator.

 ## Requirements